Sabine Flitsch: Research Networks, Scientific Education and Training, Scientific Outreach

 Through her interdisciplinary research group, Sabine has supported the research training of over 100 staff and students.
 Her mentorship and guidance has allowed many of these to advance into principal investigators at a variety of institutions worldwide.
 Sabine has been an active in the promotion of science and research to policy makers and the wider community.
 As part of a successful bid to present at the Summer Science Exhibition 2013 hosted by the Royal Society in London, Flitsch’s research was showcased along with collaborators from across the UK, through a series of hands-on activities and demonstrations.
 The initiative, called “The Complex Life of Sugars”, has become a permanent feature of the Programme of Public Engagement with Research and Researchers at the Manchester Institute of Biotechnology.
 As part of this it has been showcased at numerous national outreach events (Great British Bioscience Festival 2014, Royal Society Satellite Exhibition 2016, New Scientist Live!
 2016) as well as locally as part of initiatives to reach non-traditional outreach audiences (ScienceX at the Trafford Centre).
 She has also represented the local authority as a governor of a secondary school within Greater Manchester.
 As director of the IBCarb Network in Industrial Biotechnology and Bioenergy, Flitsch was able to drive forward the strategy for academic and industrial collaboration in the UK, following on from a whitepaper “Roadmap for Glycoscience in Europe”, which she co-authored.
 The work of this network has been replicated by an EU Coordination and Support Action (CarboMet) also directed by Prof. Fltisch.
 Additionally, she was part of a Scientist-MEP pairing scheme to aid links between research and scientific policy.
 She has also acted as an external examiner at a number of UK universities, including St. Andrews, Imperial College London, Liverpool, Hull and Leicester.

 Awards and honours

 Flitsch has been nominated for and awarded prizes including the Zeneca Research Award (1996), the Glaxo Wellcome Award for Innovative Chemistry (1997) and is the recipient of a Royal Society Wolfson Merit Award (2007–2012) and a Royal Society of Chemistry Interdisciplinary Award (2014).

+In 2025, Flitsch was awarded the prestigious Emil Fischer Prize, alongside Prof. M. Carmen Galan of the University of Bristol, UK, marking the first time the prize was awarded to two recipients.
+Flitsch was honoured for her pioneering research in glycoscience, particularly at the intersection of glycobiology and enzymology, as well as her significant contributions to developing new approaches for high-resolution glycan analysis using mass spectrometry.